andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 I have been on a few trips with Jill.
 Jill is a fabulous trip companion.
 Jill makes spreadsheets of trip plans and activities.
 We love Jill.

-Over rooftop dinner with Big Tom on my first night in Norway I tell him our plans,
+I told Big Tom about Jill's predilection for planning over supper on the rooftop my first night in Norway,

-"I'm meeting Shannon, Jill, and Michael at OSL on Saturday then flying out to Bergen.
-We are going to stay in Bergen that night then rent a car the next day to drive out to the fjords - I think we're staying a couple nights in a place called Fl&aring;m?"
+"I'm meeting Shannon, Jill, and Michael at the airport on Saturday then flyin out to Bergen.
+We're going to stay in Bergen that night then rent a car the next day to drive out to the fjords - I think we're staying a couple nights in a place called Fl&aring;m?"

 "Oh yes, I know Fl&aring;m - it's wonderful, you're going to love it there."